-- a. submission to such conduct is made explicitly or implicitly a term or condition of an individual's employment or status in a course, program, or activity; - b. submission to or rejection of such conduct is used as a basis for a decision affecting an individual's employment or participation in a course, program, or activity; - c. such conduct has the purpose or effect of unreasonably interfering with an individual's work or performance in a course, program, or activity, or of creating an intimidating, hostile, or offensive environment in which one engages in employment, a course, a program, or an activity.
+- submission to such behavior is made, explicitly or implicitly, a term or condition of an individual's employment or status in a course, program, or activity; or - submission to or rejection of such behavior is used as a basis for a decision affecting an individual's employment or participation in a course, program, or activity; or - 3. such behavior is so severe, persistent, or pervasive that a reasonable person would find that it: - a) alters the terms or conditions of a person's employment or educational experience, or - unreasonably interferes with an individual's work or performance in a course, program, or activity, thus creating a hostile or abusive working or educational environment.